microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 ### Handling Keybinding Events

-Commmon to all implementations of `IKeyBindingArgs` is the `Handled` property.
+Commmon to all implementations of `IActionArgs` is the `Handled` property.
 This will let the app indicate if it was able to actually process a keybinding event or not.
 While in the large majority of cases, the events will all be marked handled, there are some scenarios where the Terminal will need to know if the event could not be performed.
 For example, in the case of the `copy` event, the Terminal is only capable of copying text if there's actually a selection active.
-If there isn't a selection active, the `App` should make sure to mark the event as not handled (`args.Handled(false)`).
+If there isn't a selection active, the `App` should make sure to not mark the event as not handled (it will leave `args.Handled(false)`).
+The App should only mark an event handled if it has actually dispatched the event.

-When an even is _not_ handled, we'll make sure to return `false` from `AppKeyBindings::TryKeyChord`, so that the terminal has another chance to actually use that keypress.
+When an even is handled, we'll make sure to return `true` from `AppKeyBindings::TryKeyChord`, so that the terminal does not actually process that keypress.
+For events that were not handled by the application, the terminal will get another chance to dispatch the keypress.

 ### Serializing KeyBinding Arguments

-Similar to how we parse arguments from the json, we'll need to update the `AppKeyBindingsSerialization` code to be able to serialize the arguments from a particular `IKeyBindingArgs`.
+Similar to how we parse arguments from the json, we'll need to update the `AppKeyBindingsSerialization` code to be able to serialize the arguments from a particular `IActionArgs`.

 ## UI/UX Design